Much like your arrival in Cebu, getting to your departure is a no-frills experience at the Mactan Cebu International Airport.

 The Departure Hall is roughly divided into 3 parts: the Entrance Hall (which is lined with small shops, an ATM machine and a PhilPost counter); the Check-in Hall (you get through the airport's lone security check before heading towards your respective counter for check-in); the Pre-Departure Area which has more shops (please check out our separate posts on these shops).

-After checking -in, pay your Airport Fee of P200 or $4.60 (for domestic flights) before heading towards your Gate.
 Passengers bound for Davao, Manila and Kalibo are assigned a special hallway (a room) at the extreme left of the predeparture area (and away from the shops).
-There is a stall with 3 screen for your free touch-screen fast internet browsing, but since a lot of people tend to hug opportunities meant for a bigger crowd, don't bet on being able to check your mails there.
+This is mostly Gate 5.
+There is a stall with 3 table screen for your internet browsing, but since a lot of people tend to monopolize its use, don't bet on being able to check your mails there... unless you get lucky.

 The departure hall has 4 jetways (boarding bridges) but plans are underway to add two more to accommodate increasing traffic.
 On the whole, MCIA is a convenient gateway to your next destination, if a tad undersized for its reputation as the Philippines' second biggest airport and gateway to the country.